 Escargot is a delicacy of French cuisine, typically served as an appetizer or starter.

 The dish is made up of cooked snails that have been removed from their shells and most-commonly cooked in herb-infused oil, wine or garlic butter.

 Aside from France, escargots are also popular in other European countries including Spain, Portugal and Germany, as well as around the world.

 It’s worth noting there’s no single way to serve escargot, and this delicious food can be eaten in several different forms including in a pasta, salad, stew or tart.

 Escargot is also a good source of lean protein and is rich in nutrients, but remember the dish will become less healthy depending on how it’s prepared – for example if eating escargot with lots of butter, which has large amounts of saturated fat.

 Unfortunately there is limited research around eating escargot while pregnant.

 The best way to safely determine if you should eat escargot or snails during your pregnancy is therefore to speak with your midwife or doctor.

-Two things that you should always keen in mind is whether you may be allergic to escargot, and how the dish was prepared.
+Two things that you should always keen in mind are:

 One of the key safety considerations is whether or not you are allergic to seafood or shellfish.